 Miss I.D.
-I Fede leral Employer Cha Number Num poration Apportionment Election Select only one of the boxes below and enter the percentage calculated of Two A - Receipts Factor Apportionment - Section 143.455.2, RS Special Methods - See Instructions and Attach Detailed Explanation (if direction of the Three - Transportation Five - Interstate Bridge Note: Complete mileage information below for Method Three - Six and enterprise of the Missouri Miles of the Missouri Miles Seven - Broadcasters or Other Approved Method - Attach a detailed to the Missouri Method - Attach - Four - Railroad Six - Telephone and Telegraph Therefore the percentage on Form MO-NRS, Parts 1 and 2, Column (c).
-Percent When the percent of the percen For use with Method Two A or as directed by instructions Amount of receipts in Missouri Part 1 Amount of total receipts everwhere .
-00 Receipts Factor - Divide Line 1 by Line 2.
-Enter on Form MO-NRS Parts 1 and 2, Column (c)
+I Fede Form 2023 S-Corporation Allocation and Apportionment Schedule Taxable Year Beginning (MM/DD/YY) Department Use Only (MM/DD/YY) Attachment Sequence No. 1120S-02 Ending (MM/DD/YY) Do not complete this form if all income is from Missouri sources.
+Paral Employer Number Provided the sequence No. 1120S-02 Charter Number Provided the sequence No. 1120S-02 Apportionment Election Select only one of the boxes below and enter the percentage calculated on Form MO-NRS, Parts 1 and 2, Column (c).
+Two A - Receipts Factor Apportionment - Section 143.455.2, RSMo - (Complete Part 1) Special Methods - See Instructions and Attach Detailed Explanation (if directed).
+Three - Transportation Four - Railroad Six - Telephone and Telegraph Note: Complete mileage information below for Method Three - Six and enter the percentage on Form MO-NRS, Parts 1 and 2, Column (c).
+Missouri Miles Total Miles Percent Percent Seven - Broadcasters or Other Approved Method - Attach a detailed explanation (see instructions).
+For use with Method Two A or as directed by instructions 1.
+Amount of receipts in Missouri Part 1 2.
+Amount of total receipts everywhere 3.
+Receipts Factor - Divide Line 1 by Line 2.
+Enter on Form MO-NRS Parts 1 and 2, Column (c) %